-"Beware of any product that claims to be totally free !"
+That's Right, It's Totally Free "Beware of any product that claims to be totally free !"

 That advice is quickly learned by modern Americans in a consumer driven society.
-The clever consumer, who at an early age becomes accustomed to being bombarded by exaggerated product claims, quickly becomes skeptical of any marketing ploy or advertisement that offers a product as "Free!"… or … "With Absolutely No Obligation!".
+The clever consumer, who at an early age becomes accustomed to being bombarded by exaggerated product claims, quickly becomes skeptical of any marketing ploy or advertisement that offers a product as "Free!" or "With Absolutely No Obligation!".

 After all, weren't we taught early on as children, (either in kindergarten or shortly thereafter), that " There is never a free lunch!"?